Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Introduction

 While we are not aware of any attempts to characterise Plurality-like rules for partial orders, there is a growing literature that recognises the practical significance of partial orders in the context of social choice \citep{KonczakLangMPREF2005,TerzopoulouPhD2021}.
-For instance, \citet{pinipopref2005} generalise both Arrow's Theorem \citeyearpar{Arrow1951-ARRIVA} and the Muller-Satterthwaite Theorem \citeyearpar{MULLER1977412} to the case of partial orders. \citet{zoiulleaggreincompprefp84} consider the problem of aggregating incomplete pairwise preferences where the voters have a weight that depends on the number of alternatives they rank.
+For instance, \citet{pinipopref2005} generalise both Arrow's Theorem \citeyearpar{Arrow1951-ARRIVA} and the Muller-Satterthwaite Theorem \citeyearpar{MULLER1977412} to the case of partial orders. \citet{zoiulleaggreincompprefp84} consider the problem of aggregating incomplete pairwise preferences where the voters have a weight that depends on the number of alternatives they rank. \citet{cullinan2014borda} characterise a particularly natural adaptation of the Borda rule to election scenarios where preferences are partial orders.
 Some work has focused on specific classes of partial orders, notably the top-truncated orders, where an individual strictly ranks her most preferred alternatives and it is assumed that she is indifferent between the remaining alternatives.
 In this setting, \citet{baumesteirlazyvoters2012} provide complexity results on manipulation and bribery, while \citet{terzopoulou2021borda} characterise different variants of the Borda rule.

 A related framework from which we draw some inspiration, and to which some of our results can be applied, is the setting of approval voting \citep{bramsfishburnapporvalvoting1978}, where ballots merely indicate which alternatives a voter approves of.
 This framework has been the subject of extensive axiomatic analysis, with numerous characterisations of various approval voting rules available in the literature.
-For instance, \citet{BRANDL2022105532} provide eight distinct characterisations of the standard approval voting rule, while \citet{ALCALDEUNZU20091187} and \citet{BARDAL2025345} focus one approval-based scoring rules, where a voter's weight depends on the size of the approval set they report. \citet{aragones2011making} show that, in certain environments, approval voting provides stronger incentives for participation than plurality voting.
+For instance, \citet{BRANDL2022105532} provide eight distinct characterisations of the standard approval voting rule, while \citet{ALCALDEUNZU20091187} and \citet{BARDAL2025345} focus on approval-based scoring rules, where a voter's weight depends on the size of the approval set they report. \citet{aragones2011making} show that, in certain environments, approval voting provides stronger incentives for participation than plurality voting.